 Congress created the Protected Critical Infrastructure Information (PCII) Program under the Critical Infrastructure Information (CII) Act of 2002 to protect private sector infrastructure information voluntarily shared with the government for the purposes of homeland security.
 The 6 Code of Federal Regulations (CFR) part 29, Procedures for Handling Protected Critical Infrastructure Information; Final Rule, published in the Federal Register on September 1, 2006, established uniform procedures on the receipt, validation, handling, storage, marking, and use of CII voluntarily submitted to the Department of Homeland Security (DHS).

-The protections offered by the PCII Program enhance the voluntary sharing of CII between infrastructure owners and operators and the government by giving homeland security partners confidence that sharing their information with the government will not expose sensitive or proprietary data.
+The protections offered by the PCII Program enhance the voluntary sharing of CII between infrastructure owners and operators and the government.
+The PCII Program protections provide homeland security partners confidence that sharing their information with the government will not expose sensitive or proprietary data.

 How Does the PCII Program Support Infrastructure Protection?

-The PCII Program protects information from public disclosure while allowing the DHS and other federal, state, tribal, and local security analysts to use PCII to:
+The PCII Program protects information from public disclosure while allowing the DHS and other federal, state, local, tribal, and territorial security analysts to use PCII to:

 - Analyze and secure critical infrastructure and protected systems;